An outdoor projection and online audio experience exploring the human issues around climate change and forced migration.

 During the day you can see the photographs and hear the stories by visiting the Lyttelton Ground Floor Foyer in the National Theatre.

-Photography by EJF
+Photography and films by EJF

 Talks and Events

 Protecting People and Planet with Environmental Justice Foundation Fri 26 October, 6.15pm

 Human Flow (film screening) Mon 29 October, 8pm

 Mission 2020: Will it be a Climate Turning Point?
 Thu 1 November, 7.30pm